Hyperbolic times in Minkowski space: Spacelike hyperbola

 \section{Spacelike hyperbola}

-In a historical talk during the eightieth meeting of the Assembly of Natural Scientists and Physicians in Cologne in 1908, Minkowski presented the unification of space and time into spacetime \cite{walter_minkowskis_2010, galison2010minkowski}.
+In a historical talk during the eightieth meeting of the Assembly of Natural Scientists and Physicians in Cologne in 1908, Minkowski presented the unification of space and time into spacetime \cite{gray_non-euclidean_1999, galison2010minkowski}.
 He demonstrated the invariance of his new metric under Lorentz transformations using the unit hyperbola $t^2 - x^2 = 1$.
-The hyperbola plays a fundamental role in Minkowski space as the set of points equidistant from a fixed point, representing the analog of a circle in Euclidean space.
+The hyperbola plays a fundamental role in Minkowski space as the set of points equidistant from a fixed point, representing the analog of a circle in Euclidean space \cite{Moore2022}.
 It is invariant under Lorentz transformations, just as a circle is under rotations.
-It is a negatively curved space with two asymptotes, $t\pm x=0$, which are the null rays emanating from the origin.
-The equation for the hyperbola with (pseudo-)radius $\tau$ centered at the origin is \be \left|-t^2 + x^2\right| = \tau^2. \ee The unit hyperbola with $\tau=1$ is depicted in Fig.~\ref{fig:unit_hyperbola} in standard coordinates on the left and Penrose coordinates on the right.
+In contrast to the circle, it is an unbounded curve with negative curvature and two asymptotes, $t\pm x=0$, which are the null rays emanating from the origin.
+The equation for the hyperbola with (pseudo-)radius $\eta$ centered at the origin is \be \left|t^2 - x^2\right| = \eta^2. \ee The unit hyperbola with $\eta=1$ is depicted in Fig.~\ref{fig:unit_hyperbola} in standard coordinates on the left and Penrose coordinates on the right.
 Its asymptotes are plotted as dashed lines emanating from the origin.
 It is neat that the analog of the unit circle in Euclidean space is a square on the Penrose diagram of Minkowski space.

 We are primarily interested in spacelike hyperbolas for constructing time functions.
 The unit hyperbolas centered at the origin are spacelike in the interior of the null cone with $|t|>|x|$.
 Future hyperbolas are in $t>|x|$, and past hyperbolas are in $t<-|x|$ (see the shaded regions in Fig.~\ref{fig:hyperbolic_slicing}).
-The following sections will discuss three properties of the future hyperbola relevant for time functions for idealized, asymptotic observers: everywhere spacelike (\ref{sec:spacelike}), a snapshot in time (\ref{sec:snapshot}), and a maximal curve satisfying a variational principle (\ref{sec:maximal}).
+The following sections discuss three properties of the future hyperbola relevant for time functions for idealized, asymptotic observers: everywhere spacelike (\ref{sec:spacelike}), a snapshot in time (\ref{sec:snapshot}), and a maximal curve satisfying a variational principle (\ref{sec:maximal}).
 These properties suggest that hyperboloidal coordinates are as natural in Lorentzian manifolds as spherical coordinates are in Riemannian manifolds.